Bot-detector/osrs/README.md

 # osrs
-The goal is to make a wrapper around the
+The goal is to make a wrapper around the varius runescape related api's

 # usage
 you must set a header, preferably with a discord tag or email